Mid-year applications

 88.00

-^ Domestic school-leaver applicants who: completed an Australian Year 12 qualification or the International Baccalaureate (IB) Diploma in 2020 (or will complete an Australian Year 12 qualification or the IB Diploma by mid-year 2021); apply for their preferred undergraduate course in VTAC; satisfy course prerequisites; achieve the Guaranteed ATAR (or notional ATAR); and preference appropriately to receive an offer will be certain of a place in their chosen degree.
-Please note that you will not be classified as a school-leaver applicant if you have completed any tertiary studies since completing the Australian Year 12 or the IB Diploma (or equivalent).
+^ Domestic school-leaver applicants who: completed an Australian Year 12 qualification or the International Baccalaureate (IB) Diploma in 2023 (or will complete an Australian Year 12 qualification or the IB Diploma by mid-year 2024); apply for their preferred undergraduate course in VTAC; satisfy course prerequisites; achieve the Guaranteed ATAR (or notional ATAR); and preference appropriately to receive an offer will be certain of a place in their chosen degree.
+Please note that you will NOT be classified as a school-leaver applicant if you have completed any tertiary studies since completing the Australian Year 12 or the IB Diploma (or equivalent).

-+ Final entry standards in our mid-year intake depend upon the demand for our available places, which means that meeting the indicative minimum weighted average mark (WAM) published here does not guarantee a place.
++ Final entry standards in our mid-year intake depend upon the demand for our available places, which means that meeting a WAM that is published here does not guarantee a place.
+Tertiary transfer applicants must satisfy all course prerequisites and any extra requirements (a tertiary WAM alone does not qualify tertiary applicants for an offer).

-Internal transfer applicants with a Semester 1, 2022 enrolment at the University of Melbourne must be disclosed in your VTAC application.
+Internal transfer applicants with a Semester 1, 2024 enrolment at the University of Melbourne must disclose this enrolment in their mid-year VTAC application.

 Current University of Melbourne students

-Current students applying to transfer to a different undergraduate University of Melbourne course must apply for an ‘internal transfer’ via VTAC.
+Current students applying to transfer to a different undergraduate University of Melbourne course must apply for an ‘internal transfer’ via VTAC and disclose their current enrolment at the University in their VTAC application.
 Note that selection for an internal transfer is competitive, and prerequisites must still be satisfied.

 Access Melbourne

 Access Melbourne is our Special Entry Access Scheme (SEAS) for domestic undergraduate students.
-It can help you gain a place in our degrees even if your academic results are below the selection rank normally required for an offer.
-The scheme takes into consideration the unique and personal circumstances that may have impacted your final secondary school results as part of your undergraduate course application.
+It can help you gain a place in our degrees even if your academic results are below the lowest selection rank normally required for an offer.
+The scheme takes into consideration the unique and personal circumstances that may have impacted your final secondary school results.
+Use our Access Melbourne calculator to check your eligibility.

 Access Melbourne also includes generous scholarships and grants that can ease the financial load, and a housing program to get you securely settled close to campus.

-- Resident of a rural or isolated area (guaranteed places available)
+• Resident of a regional or remote area (guaranteed places available)

 How to apply for Access Melbourne